Home

 We support people living in the Papakura and Franklin areas who are currently, or have recently been, engaged with local clinical services and are finding it difficult to live well in their community or reach their goals.
 Staff work alongside people to build confidence and independence, in partnership with clinical teams, GPs, whanau, and other local supports.

-You can access Community Support Services South through referral from clinical partners.
+You can access Wai Oranga through referral from clinical partners.

 For more information, contact: Toni-Anne Matara : [email protected] 09 299 2671